rochitasundar/Intro-To-Deep-Learning-With-PyTorch/README.md

 ### DeepLearning-With-PyTorch

-This repository contains my code solutions to Udacity's coursework ['Intro to Deep Learning with PyTorch'](https://www.udacity.com/course/deep-learning-pytorch--ud188) (-- in progress).
+This repository contains my exercise code solutions to Udacity's coursework ['Intro to Deep Learning with PyTorch'](https://www.udacity.com/course/deep-learning-pytorch--ud188) (-- in progress).

 **Course 1: Introduction to Neural Networks**